ControlThings/mist-node-api-node/doc/mist-developer-course.md

 ### Developer resources

-At the time of writing there is nothing here, but it will be the entry point for developers, when we get going, chech it out.
+At the time of writing there is nothing here, but it will be the entry point for developers, when we get going, check it out.

 https://mist.controlthings.fi/developer